surajsureshkumar/masters-big-data/README.md

 # masters-big-data
 This repository contains the code and resources for my master's-level Big Data assignment.
-The project explores concepts of distributed data processing, scalability, and data analytics
+The project explores concepts of distributed data processing, scalability, and data analytics.

 Overview
 The data.py script in Pre-Processing performs preprocessing tasks, such as cleaning and transforming data fields, to prepare the data for further analysis.